How to write to a file in Python

 Handling type errors with write() function

-The write() function is strict and only accepts string data.
-If you attempt to pass another data type, such as a list of numbers, Python will stop and raise a TypeError.
-The following code shows exactly what happens when this rule is broken.
+The write() function is particular—it only accepts string data.
+If you try to pass a list of numbers or any other non-string object directly, Python will stop with a TypeError.
+This is a common hurdle.
+The following code demonstrates this exact issue.

 numbers = [1, 2, 3, 4, 5]